 Don’t you just hate it when a wheel bite sets in, disrupts your momentum and jolts you off your deck?
 Skateboard risers are exactly what you need to stop the dreaded wheel bite on its tracks and more.

 So, what do risers do on a skateboard?
-They give you added clearance between your wheels and deck, efficiently absorbs impact when landing tricks, and reduces the possibility of wheel bite.
+They give you added clearance between your wheels and deck, efficiently absorb impact when landing tricks, and reduce the possibility of wheel bite.

 Although often overlooked and underrated, skateboard riser pads raise your skateboard to elevate your riding experience!
 Check out this guide to learn more.

 If you are a skateboarding newbie, you have probably never heard of risers before.
 Skateboard riser pads are small inserts usually made of tough plastic that are installed between the base of your trucks and your deck.
 Skateboard risers essentially increase the clearance between your skateboard and the ground.

 While most skateboard risers are constructed with hard plastic, polyurethane risers offer better flexibility and shock absorption.

 Have you ever had a nasty wipeout?
 This happens when your wheels come in contact with the underside of your skateboard causing you to come to an abrupt and unexpected stop.
 Even worse, this can hurl you forward and jolt you right off your skateboard.

 Aside from reducing the possibility of wheel bites and wipeouts, the added clearance riser pads also provide unmatched protection as you lean into turns and pivot when you have loose trucks installed.
 Also, because the distance between your deck’s tail and the ground is higher, this will give the tricks you pull off greater pop!

 When landing tricks on your skateboard, the force you create can result in stress and pressure cracks, making skateboard risers necessary for efficient impact absorption.